awsdocs/amazon-s3-userguide/doc_source/S3OutpostsDeleteObject.md

 ------
 #### [ DeleteObject ]

-The following S3 on Outposts example deletes an object in a bucket using the SDK for Java\.
+The following S3 on Outposts example deletes an object in a bucket by using the SDK for Java\.
+To use this example, specify the access point ARN for the Outpost and the key name for the object that you want to delete\.
+For more information, see [DeleteObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObject.html) in the *Amazon Simple Storage Service API Reference*\.

 ```
 import com.amazonaws.AmazonServiceException;